loader

 • Vitamin D: helps the body absorb calcium and is important for bone, muscle and immune health.
 Low levels are common in the UK, especially in winter or in people who have limited sun exposure or darker skin.

 • HbA1c: reflects your average blood sugar level over the last 2 to 3 months.
-It is used to assess diabetes risk and to monitor people who already have diabetes.
+It is used in the NHS to assess diabetes risk and to monitor people who already have diabetes.

 • Ferritin (iron stores): a protein that stores iron in the body.
-Low ferritin means low iron stores, which can lead to iron deficiency anaemia and symptoms such as tiredness and breathlessness.
+Low ferritin means low iron stores, which can lead to iron deficiency anaemia and symptoms such as tiredness, breathlessness and reduced exercise tolerance.

 • Folate: needed to make healthy red blood cells.
-Low folate can cause a type of anaemia and contribute to fatigue and breathlessness.
+Low folate can cause a type of anaemia and contribute to fatigue, breathlessness and palpitations.

-These results can highlight issues that might be affecting your energy, mood and overall wellbeing.
-Any abnormal result should be followed up with your GP or another appropriate healthcare professional.
+Together, these results can highlight issues that might be affecting your energy, mood and overall wellbeing.
+Any abnormal or borderline result should be followed up with your GP or another appropriate healthcare professional.

 Individual blood tests (£39 each)